-Our last house in London was a lovely place.
+Our last house was a lovely place.
 It was large, by London standards, and it was light and airy.
 Unfortunately in the winter, that was also it’s problem: it was very, very cold.
 Considering how cold it has been this winter, I was very glad we weren’t there as without double glazing, it must have been freezing.

 If you’re a regular reader here, you’ll know I’m pretty keen on environmentally friendly living, so when I was approached to write about energy saving blinds, I thought it a good opportunity to find out more, because now that I’m not returning to full time work, any chance of saving money works for me!

 So, what are money saving blinds?

 Well, Tuiss blinds come in three energy saving choices 9%, 12% and 15%.
 According to their website, The installation of these blinds can reduce the total household energy usage by up to 9%, 12% or 15%, a huge benefit when even the best performing windows lose five times as much heat as the same area of wall.

 Apparently, the plastic backing on the back of the blinds also reflects the heat of the sun back out before it has a chance to convert to heat, causing sun facing rooms to be cooler.